(January 1, 2021 through December 31, 2021)

 - Overnight camp

 - Transportation to and from a care site

 If you use the services of a dependent care center that provides care for at least six individuals, the center must be in compliance with state and local laws.

 You can obtain a complete list of eligible expenses in IRS Publication 503-Child and Dependent Care Expenses.
-This publication is available at your local IRS office or on the IRS website or by accessing the PayFlex website (under Individuals > Explore Common Eligible Dependent Care Expenses).
+This publication is available at your local IRS office or on the IRS website or by accessing the PayFlex website (scroll down to Common Eligible Health Care Expenses).

 An employee who participates in the Child and Dependent Care FSA and separates from the University prior to the end of the plan year (which is currently December 31) must incur eligible child care expenses by his/her last day of work.
 Claims for reimbursement must be submitted to PayFlex no later than March 30 of the following calendar year.